ss-yoshiharu-sato/appium_work_tmp/Appium/doc/ja/intro/drivers.md

 ---
-title: Intro to Appium Drivers
+title: Appium Drivers入門
 ---

+# Appium Drivers入門

 <!-- As the [main Overview](index.md) makes clear, "drivers" are basically Appium's answer to the
 question, "how do we support automation of multiple, unrelated platforms?"
 In this doc we'll get